realworldocaml/book/en/error-handling.md

 `Error` gets around this issue through laziness.
-In particular, an `Error.t` allows you to put off generation of the error string until you need it, which means a lot of the time you never have to construct it at all.
-You can of course construct an error directly from a
+In particular, an `Error.t` allows you to put off generation of the error string until and unless you need it, which means a lot of the time you never have to construct it at all.
+You can of course construct an error directly from a string:
-string:

 ```ocaml
 # Error.of_string "something went wrong";;
 - : Core.Std.Error.t = "something went wrong"
 ```

-A more interesting construction message from a performance point of view is to construct an `Error.t` from a _thunk_, _i.e._, a function that takes a single argument of type `unit`.
+But you can also construct an `Error.t` from a _thunk_, _i.e._, a function that takes a single argument of type `unit`.

 ```ocaml
 # Error.of_thunk (fun () ->